-Jeff has spent over twenty-six years litigating throughout the United States in the areas of business tort litigation, contract litigation, insurance litigation (coverage, claims, premium fraud defense, and Unfair and Deceptive Insurance Practices), fraud litigation, real estate litigation, and Administrative proceedings involving defense of chiropractors in disciplinary proceedings.
+Jeff has spent over twenty-seven years litigating throughout the United States in the areas of business tort litigation, contract litigation, insurance litigation (coverage, claims, premium fraud defense, and Unfair and Deceptive Insurance Practices), fraud litigation, real estate litigation, and Administrative proceedings involving defense of chiropractors in disciplinary proceedings.
 He also spent two years representing individuals in deportation proceedings and appeals to the BIA (Board of Immigration Appeals) following the enactment of the Illegal Immigration Reform and Responsibility Act (IIRRA) and its integration with the Antiterrorism and Effective Death Penalty Act (AEDPA).
-His current practice includes both trials (jury and non-jury) and appeals at both the state and Federal levels in jurisdictions throughout the United States, and opposing Proofs of Claim and Stay relief Motions in Bankruptcy proceedings involving foreclosure issues.
+His current practice includes both trials (jury and non-jury) and appeals at both the state and Federal levels in jurisdictions throughout the United States, and opposing Proofs of Claim and Stay Relief Motions in Bankruptcy proceedings involving foreclosure issues.
 Jeff was also previously a Certified Mediator and Arbitrator certified by the Supreme Court of Florida, and also previously obtained status as a Qualified Neutral in the State of Minnesota.

 After graduating from Franklin & Marshall College in Lancaster, Pennsylvania with a degree in Experimental Psychology, Jeff obtained a Master of Science degree in Education and his Juris Doctor (law) degrees from the University of Miami (Florida).
 Between graduation from college and prior to law school, Jeff was a public and private school teacher in Miami, Florida, having taught elementary, junior, and senior high students, as well as serving as an assistant adjunct professor at Florida International University in the areas of Behavioral Science Statistics and Preventive Law to Master’s and Doctoral candidates, and taught English grammar and composition at the Lewis Merwitzer High School in Miami Beach, Florida.
 While in law school, Jeff served as a prosecutor in the Office of the State Attorney in Miami, Florida, and was in charge of his own division where he conducted arraignments and trials on a daily basis.